Fearing our own shadow

 So don’t get me wrong.

-But our current problems aren’t with illegal aliens, immigrants, or any of the laws and policies thereof.
+But our current problems aren’t with illegal aliens, immigrants, or any of the relevant and constitutional laws.

 1. We are luring illegal aliens here with free stuff.
 Free healthcare.
 Free education.
-Special rights, privileges and immunities unavailable to even legal citizens.
-There are lots of reasons why we’re doing it…but I propose we stop doing this.
+Special rights, travel, phones, housing, privileges and immunities unavailable to even legal citizens.
+There are lots of reasons why we’re doing it – More federal reps and EC electors for Democrats, certainly (since we count illegals in the census now).
+And Social Security and Medicare pyramid funding is collapsing, y’know…we need a growing population to make the math last a few more years…but I propose we stop doing this.

 2. We’ve made “legal” labor so expensive, complicated, legalistic and impractical that “illegal” labor is a very attractive option, or sometimes the only workable option.
+Some jobs just don’t get done with “legal” labor.
+And especially where minimum wage laws push out others from the workforce – we need illegal aliens to pay payroll tax in low-wage jobs.
 I propose we reverse this.

 3. We’ve been tormenting and destroying other nations with our “War On Drugs”, CIA crime rings and coups, oppressive policies/embargoes and direct attacks, such that We The People have, both directly and indirectly, made some $#!+holes that don’t need to be $#!+holes.
-In other words, we’ve made other people’s countries practically uninhabitable, driving them here for survival.
+In other words, we’ve made other people’s countries practically uninhabitable, driving them here for survival…or more insidious purposes.
+We really have made lots of enemies all over the world, y’know…and we’d already found “terror cells” and foreign agents operating here under our noses.
 I propose we stop doing all this.

 4. Our ever-changing, unpredictable and absurdly unfair immigration laws and policies force illegal aliens to lay low, force employers to keep secrets and break laws, and generally force the realities of illegal aliens under the rug.
 I propose we make our immigration laws and policies fair, consistent, and focused on our domestic security, health and interests…and then just enforce them!